 What God Would Have Known is critical of classical Christian thought, but if all goes well it will be followed by a more constructive work on Christianity before long.
 The second volume will identify and discuss several ways of being Christian -- including some new ones -- that would remain viable even if all of my conclusions in the first book are correct.

-I am Professor of Philosophy at Mount Saint Vincent University and Adjunct Professor in the Faculty of Graduate Studies at Dalhousie University.
+I am Professor of Philosophy at Mount Saint Vincent University and adjunct in the Faculty of Graduate Studies at Dalhousie University.
 Both universities are in Halifax, the capital city of beautiful Nova Scotia.
-I live on the South Shore, about 45 minutes from Halifax, with my artist wife, Regina Coupar, in an old sea captain's house overlooking the Atlantic.
+I live in a rural, wooded part of the province, about 35 minutes from Halifax, with my artist wife Regina Coupar.